 In this instance, the margin call was only 10% of the value of the index.
-Therefore is gives you a leverage of 10 times.
+Therefore it gives you a leverage of 10 times.
 Although, it will vary between contracts and across different trading environments.
-As a consequence, a 1.93% shift in the index actually created a 19.3% return on an initial investment of $16,027.50.
-Imagine if we had traded 5 contracts, 10 contracts or even 20 contracts.
+Consequently, a 1.93% shift in the index actually created a 19.3% return on an initial investment of $16,027.50.
+Imagine if we had traded 5 contracts, 10 contracts, or even 20 contracts.
 This is the power of leverage/gearing!

 Risks When Trading Futures

-As we have demonstrated above, if you get your timing right and your leverage right, you can make significant profits on relatively small price movements.
-On the other hand, if you get your timing wrong, and the market moves against you, the leverage will work against you.
+As demonstrated above, if you get your timing right and your leverage right, you can make significant profits on relatively small price movements.
+On the other hand, if you get your timing wrong and the market moves against you, the leverage will work against you.

-In simple terms, if your margin call is 10%, then you are only paying $10 for investment exposure of $100.
+In simple terms, if your margin call is 10%, then you are only paying $10 for an investment exposure of $100.
 This works perfectly if your timing is right and the markets move as you expect.
-Unfortunately, if your timing is off and the markets move against you, then a 1% shift in the S&P 500 Index example would lead to a 10% loss.
-It is essential to you use stop-loss limits when trading futures contracts.
+Unfortunately, if your timing is off and the markets move against you, a 1% shift in the S&P 500 Index example would lead to a 10% loss.
+Most traders say you should use stop-loss limits when trading futures contracts.
 Otherwise, your net position can quickly turn against you.

 Let us assume that your long-term prediction about how the market will move is correct.
 However, you still need to ride out the short-term volatility.
 What happens if you cannot afford to inject the additional margin payments?
 This is where stop/loss limits come into play.
 Traders need to be very focused on the financial resources required to run futures positions in volatile markets.

 Operational risk is best described as human error.
 In theory, this type of risk exists with any kind of investment or business.
-Now, if we dig a little deeper, we may find that this human error occurred as a consequence of inadequate staff training or placing personnel in positions they didn’t have the necessary experience for.
+Now, if we dig a little deeper, we may find that this human error occurred due to inadequate staff training or placing personnel in positions they didn’t have the necessary experience for.
 The best way to mitigate operational risk is to stick with well-funded brokers with a good reputation.
 That way, you will reduce, although never eliminate, operational risk.

 What to Know Before Trading Futures?

-You will no doubt hear about very exciting returns on futures contracts.
+You will no doubt hear about fascinating returns on futures contracts.
 Stories about day traders turning just a few thousand dollars into hundreds of thousands of dollars using margin.
-Remember, when investors tell you about their trades they will only tell you about the good ones!
+Remember, when investors tell you about their trades, they will only tell you about the good ones!